Here are additional recommendations about food and tourism respectively:

 - Chiesa Santa Anastasia, where you can pray

-- Stadio M. Bentegodi, where you can pray for Hellas Verona to stay in Serie A
+- Stadio M. Bentegodi, where you can pray for Hellas Verona to go back to Serie A

 - The Arsenal (not the football club this time, the Austrian Arsenal)